 Microbiome and Biological Interactions

 - Continued studies on the of exposure of xenobiotic compounds, including arsenic, bisphenol AF, and triclosan on the microbiome and host responses through National Toxicological Program-funded efforts.
-These efforts are informing risk assessments of the test compounds (Toxicological Sciences).
+These efforts are informing risk assessments of the test compounds (International Journal of Molecular Sciences).

 Microbial Contaminants Detection